 - Desire to become a better and more equipped professional.

 What is on the online application for admission?

 You must submit the following items through our online application for admission.
 Also, be prepared to identify possible career paths.

 - A resume.

-- The names and contact information of three references, along with his or her relationship to you.
+- The names and contact information of two references, along with his or her relationship to you.
 Letters of recommendation or reference are not required.

-- What do you see as the ideal role of government?
-[50 word limit]
+- A statement on what you see as the ideal role of government [50 word limit].

-- Describe a specific example (current or historical) of an economic policy that aligns with your view of the ideal role of government.
-[100 word limit]
+- A description of a specific example (current or historical) of an economic policy that aligns with your view of the ideal role of government [100 word limit].

-- List five people or books that have influenced your philosophical or ideological thinking about the role of government.
+- A list of three people or books that have influenced your philosophical or ideological thinking about the role of government.
 For each, explain in one sentence how each has influenced you.

 What is the mission of the Koch Associate Program?